Toy soldier: History

+Throughout the classical period the ancient Egyptians adorned their tombs with miniature chariots, soldiers and figures produced in wood, clay or soft metal with the hope it would provide them with suitable armies in the afterlife.
+Miniatures of knights on horseback were later used by mediæval noblemen to aid in instruction of jousting.
 Tin soldiers were produced in Germany as early as the 1730s, by molding the metal between two pieces of slate.
 Toy soldiers became widespread during the 18th century, inspired by the military exploits of Frederick the Great.
 Miniature soldiers were also used in the 17th, 18th, and 19th centuries by military strategists to plan battle tactics by using the figures to show the locations of real soldiers.
+During the French Revolution, model soldiers made from silver produced for the training of the deposed Kings, were melted down for their precious metal to mint new coinage.

 In 1893, the British toy company William Britain revolutionized the production of toy soldiers by devising the method of hollow casting, making soldiers that were cheaper and lighter than their German counterparts.